javiersanzgarcia/LazyVim/README.md

 - ripgrep
 - lazygit
 - xclip
+- gcc
 - NVM && Node (more than 18) for copilot apart Mason

-And next programing languages and act like IDE:
+Curent version working for:

-- Web development (HTML, CSS, Javascript, Typescript)
+- Web development (HTML, CSS, Javascript, Typescript, React, Tailwind)
+- Java (Is not necessary installation for the plugin)
 - Lua

+In this current version, these languages are deactivated (but is possible to activate in lua/config/lazy.lua)

+- Docker
 - go1.21
+- Python (and virtual environment)
 - Rust & Cargo
-- Python (and virtual environment)
-- Java (Is not necessary installation for the plugin)
+- Yaml

 ## Known Issues